gunnarx/franca_install_automation/README.md

    The base box is cached in your vagrant environment. (~/.vagrant currently)

-   Feel free to replace it with another box of another distro, but the provisioning using apt-get may need changes then.
+   Feel free to add an alternative box of another distro, but the provisioning code that uses apt-get might need changes then.
 Pull requests welcome.

-   NOTE: There will be some errors towards the end of the provisioning which seem to be due to vagrant provisioning not running in a normal interactive shell?
+   NOTE: There will be some errors towards the end of the provisioning which seem to be due to vagrant provisioning not running in a normal interactive shell.
 You can ignore those errors.
 Of course you may have some other error that I have not seen yet, but using vagrant and a known base box this should be quite foolproof.

-4. Stop the VM which is now running headless:
+4. After provisioning, stop the VM which is now running headless.
+   Update: Actually the gui=true flag is now in Vagrantfile.
+Nonetheless, rebooting is recommended at this stage:

    ```bash
     $ vagrant halt
    ```

-5. Locate your VM in VirtualBox GUI and boot it normally (i.e. not headless)
+5. Then locate your VM in VirtualBox GUI and boot it normally

-   You should soon see an LXDE graphical shell asking you to select user.
+   You should soon see an graphical shell asking you to select user.

    Login as `vagrant`, password `vagrant`